trustdecision/trustdevice-ios/README.md

 ## Where to get support
 We are happy to provide technical support for our open-source trustdevice-ios library.
 We recommend using GitHub Issues to submit bugs or Discussions to ask questions.
 Using issues and discussions publicly will help the open-source community and other users with similar issues.

-In addition, any idea or interest in using TrustDevice Pro can be found on the official website（ https://www.trustdecision.com ）, registered account, free trial; Or via email（ TrustDevice@TrustDecision.com ）, contact us directly and quickly open the service.
+In addition, any idea or interest in using TrustDevice Pro can be found on the official website [https://www.trustdecision.com](https://www.trustdecision.com), registered account, free trial; Or via email TrustDevice@TrustDecision.com, contact us directly and quickly open the service.

 ## Compatibility
 | Items     | Description          |